International Graduates of Non-ACOE Accredited Schools

-All internationally educated optometric graduates who are applicants for registration must have their credentials authenticated by World Education Services (WES) prior to consideration by the College’s Credential Assessment Committee.
+All internationally educated graduates who are applicants for pre-registration must have their credentials authenticated by World Education Services (WES) prior to consideration by the College’s Credential Assessment Committee.
 Applicants are responsible to pay the WES fee to WES directly.
-Applicants are required to proceed with the College’s credential assessment through WES if their credential assessment was not completed by the IOBP by March 1, 2012.
-Click here if you are an internationally educated optometric graduate and would like to have your credentials assessed.
+Applicants are required to proceed with the College’s credential assessment through WES if their credential assessment was not completed by the IOBP by March 1, 2013.
+You need to apply directly to World Education Services (WES).

-Applicants are required to provide to the College of Optometrists of Ontario, detailed optometry-related and translated course descriptions, in electronic format if possible, indicating the course length in hours/days/weeks associated with the international optometry-related program they completed.
-If course descriptions are not sent directly to the College by the institutions where the applicant studied the program, applicants are required to provide a notarized copy of the original translated course descriptions.
+Applicants are required to provide to the College of Optometrists of Ontario detailed optometry-related course descriptions indicating the course length in hours/days/weeks.
+Ideally, these course descriptions should be translated by the educational institution and sent directly to the College of Optometrists of Ontario.
+If this is not possible, please provide a notarized copy or certified translation of the course descriptions.
 Applicants may be required to provide additional information as it relates to their employment history.

 Work Experience Requirement

 1. Three complete academic years of full-time2 undergraduate university study prior to entering an optometry school and a four-year optometry degree3